 - Measure out 4 cups of marshmallows and set aside and reserve.

-- In a large saucepan, over low heat, melt butter.
-When the butter is melted add the marshmallows (excluding the 4 reserved cups) and continue to cook, stirring constantly, until marshmallows are just melted.
-Remove from heat and stir in vanilla and salt.
-Gently fold in cereal and coat evenly, then fold in the reserved 4 cups marshmallows.
+- In a large saucepan, over low heat, melt butter (10 tablespoons).
+When the butter is melted add the marshmallows (excluding the 4 reserved cups) and continue to cook, stirring constantly, until the marshmallows are just melted.
+Remove from heat and stir in vanilla (1 1/2 teaspoons) and salt (1/2 teaspoon).
+Gently fold in cereal and coat evenly, then fold in the reserved 4 cups of marshmallows.

 Fans Also Made: